 The Group sponsors a number of post-employment benefit plans on behalf of its employees.
 In Germany, the pension assets that fund the obligations under these pension plans are held by Benefit Trust GmbH.
-The German tax authorities are challenging the tax treatment of certain income received by Benefit Trust GmbH in the years 2010 to 2013 with respect to its pension plan assets.
-For the year 2010 Benefit Trust GmbH paid the amount of tax and interest assessed of € 160 million to the tax authorities and is seeking a refund of the amounts paid in litigation.
-For 2011 to 2013 the matter is stayed pending the outcome of the 2010 tax litigation.
-The amount of tax and interest under dispute for years 2011 to 2013, which also has been paid to the tax authorities, amounts to € 456 million.
-In March 2017, the lower fiscal court ruled in favor of Benefit Trust GmbH and in September 2017 the tax authorities appealed the decision to the German supreme fiscal court (Bundesfinanzhof).
-A court hearing took place on 15 March 2021.
+The German tax authorities challenged the tax treatment of certain income received by Benefit Trust GmbH in the years 2010 to 2013 with respect to its pension plan assets.
+For the year 2010 Benefit Trust GmbH paid the amount of tax and interest assessed of $\in$ 160 million to the tax authorities and entered into litigation to seek a refund of the amounts paid.
+For 2011 to 2013 the matter was stayed pending the outcome of the 2010 tax litigation.
+The amount of tax and interest under dispute for years 2011 to 2013, which also has been paid to the tax authorities, amounts to $\in$ 456 million.
+In March 2017, the lower fiscal court ruled in favor of Benefit Trust GmbH confirming the decision of the lower court.
+For the tax year 2010, the matter is closed as Benefit Trust GmbH has received final tax assessment notices and the refund of the tax and interest previously paid.
+Following the receipt of the court's written decision in September, the matter for tax years 2011 to 2013 is currently under review by the German tax authorities.